-dealers in 48 states have participated in our green dealer onsite facility assessment to identify energy- and cost-saving opportunities and become certified to sell our electrified vehicles.
-More than additional dealers have signed up to undergo this process during the remainder of 2013.
+dealer onsite facility assessment to identify energy- and cost-saving opportunities and become certified to sell our electrified vehicles.
+More than 200 additional dealers signed up to undergo this process during the remainder of 2013.

-Since 2002, our Core Recovery Program - through which we reuse and recycle parts removed at dealership service centers for use in the production of new Ford vehicles - has saved approximately pounds of vehicle waste from being buried in landfills or sent to junkyards.
+In the U.S., 2013 marked the 10-year anniversary of our Core Recovery Program, through which we have been reusing and recycling parts removed at dealership service centers for use in the production of new Ford vehicles.
+During the last 10 years, the program has saved approximately pounds of vehicle waste from being buried in landfills or being sent to junkyards.